Slowly rotating Tolman VII solution: Numerical results for slowly rotating T-VII spheres

 \subsection{Dragging of inertial frames and moment of inertia}

-The dragging of the inertial frames, in the T-VII space-time, can be studied from~\fref{fig:drag_rad}.
-In the left-hand panel, we plot the radial profile of $\varpi(r)$, corresponding to the angular velocity of the fluid relative to the local inertial frame, for different values of the tenuity $\beta$.
+The dragging of the inertial frames, in the T-VII space-time, is shown~\fref{fig:drag_rad}.
+In the left-hand panel, we plot the radial profile of $\varpi(r)$, corresponding to the angular velocity of the fluid relative to the local inertial frame, for different values of the parameter $\beta$.
 We observe that $\varpi$ has a local minimum at the origin, and it grows monotonically with $r$ up to the surface $\xi=1$.
-Therefore, the dragging of inertial frames, as measured by a distant observer, is greatest at the origin of the star and it decreases outward, as is also shown in the right-hand panel of the same figure.
-We also observe that as the tenuity decreases, i.e. the star becomes more compact, the $\varpi(r)$ function is suppressed, while the ‘dragging function' $\omega(r)$ is enhanced.
-Thus, the more compact the configuration, the greater the dragging of local inertial frames in the interior of it.
+Therefore, the dragging of inertial frames, as measured by a distant observer, is greatest at the centre of the star and decreases outwards, as we also show in the right-hand panel of the same figure.
+We also observe that as $\beta$ decreases, i.e. as the star becomes more compact, the $\varpi(r)$ function is reduced, while the ‘dragging function' $\omega(r)$ is enhanced; the more compact the configuration, the greater the dragging of local inertial frames in the interior of it.
 For the limiting value $\beta_\mathrm{stab}$, for dynamical stability, the central value of $\varpi$ is close to zero, but it does not vanish, in agreement with a theorem due to \cite{Hartle:1967he}.

-In \fref{fig:drag_surf} we show the surface value of $\varpi_{1}$, relative to the local inertial frame, as a function of the tenuity $\beta$.
-We observe that as the compactness of the star increases, $\varpi_1$ increases, reaching a local maximum at $\beta\simeq 1.51$ and then it decreases.
-Similar behaviour was found for configurations with uniform density in slow rotation, although the maximum there appears at $\beta \simeq 1.43$ \cite{Chandra:1974}.
+In \fref{fig:drag_surf} we present the surface value $\varpi_{1}=\varpi(R)$, as a function of $R/\Rs$, for the T-VII solution (solid black curve).
+As a code test, we determined $\varpi_{1}$ for constant density (CD) configurations (blue dotted line), which are described by the Schwarzschild interior solution \cite{Schaffner-Bielich:2020psc}; we confirmed the results reported by Chandrasekhar and Miller \cite{Chandra:1974} with very good agreement.
+For the T-VII spheres, we observe that as the compactness of the star increases, $\varpi_1$ increases, reaching a local maximum at $\beta\simeq 1.5$ and then it decreases.
+We observe a similar behaviour for CD configurations, although the maximum there appears at $\beta \simeq 1.43$.
+Note that the Schwarzschild interior solution allows higher compactness, up to the Buchdahl limit $\beta=9/8$ where the central pressure diverges, in comparison with the T-VII solution.